LucasKazaki/Handwritten-Chinese-to-English/README.md

 # HOW TO USE
 Download all files as well as the file above.
 If you have a supported version of Python, type ```python HCTE.py``` into your command prompt.
 If you do not have a supported version of Python, try ```py -3.9 HCTE.py```.

-**Known Issues**
+# Known Issues
 When the input image is bigger than the input for the model, the whole thing doesn't work.
 Resizing the image while maintaining the image has proved difficult.
+When testing, use images smaller than 96 x 2000 to circumvent the issue.